Deterministic Distributed Algorithms and Measurable Combinatorics on $\Delta$-Regular Forests: Continuous colorings

-The aim of this section is to show that every continuous $\{0,1\}$-labeling of vertices of a continuous tree $\fT$ naturally induces a continuous homomorphism from $\fT$ to $\fG_{\{0,1\},\Delta}$.
+The aim of this section is to show that every continuous $\{0,1\}$-labeling of vertices of a continuous forest $\fT$ naturally induces a continuous homomorphism from $\fT$ to $\fG_{\{0,1\},\Delta}$.
 The main technical difficulty is that there is no unified way how vertices of $\fT$ ``view'' their connected component and its automorphism group.
 To overcome this difficulty we first break local symmetry by a proper edge coloring.
+Proper edge coloring in our formulation is a map $c:H(\mathcal{T}) \to k$ so that the multiset of colors appearing around any vertex $v$ is injective and if $g,h$ are half-edges forming a real edge $e$, then $c(g)=c(h)$.
+Note that, since it contains no virtual half-edges, for a continuous forest it is equivalent to the usual formulation of the problem.

-\begin{proposition} Let $\fT$ be a continuous tree.
-There is a continuous map $\Theta_\fT:\fH(\fT)\to (2\Delta-1)$ that solves the proper edge coloring problem. \end{proposition} \begin{proof} This is a direct consequence of \cite{KST}, or \cref{t:localcontinuous} combined with \cite{linial92LOCAL}, applied to the line graph of $\fT$.
-Recall that a line graph of $\fT$ is a graph with a vertex set equal to the edge set of $\fT$, where two edges of $\fT$ form an edge in the line graph if they share a vertex in $\fT$. \end{proof}
+\begin{proposition} Let $\fT$ be a continuous forest.
+There is a continuous map $\Theta_\fT:H(\fT)\to (2\Delta-1)$ that solves the proper edge coloring problem. \end{proposition} \begin{proof} This is a consequence of Bernshteyn's transfer \cref{t:localcontinuous} combined with \cite[Theorem 4.1 and Section 5]{linial92LOCAL}, applied to the line graph of $\fT$.
+Recall that a line graph of $\fT$ is a graph with a vertex set equal to the edge set of $\fT$, where two edges of $\fT$ form an edge in the line graph if they share a vertex in $\fT$.
+It is not hard to check that this is a continuous graph as well, and a continuous $2\Delta-1$-coloring yields a solution of the proper edge coloring problem for $\mathcal{T}$. \end{proof}